pglen/pyedpro/README.md

 ### Platforms

-  I mainly run it on Ubuntu, and in Win32 / MSYS2, some Fedora, Windows 10, and the Raspberry-Pi.
+  I mainly run it on Ubuntu, and in Win32 / MSYS2, some Fedora, Windows 10, (x64) and the Raspberry-Pi.
 It behaves consistently on all these platforms, it is an absolute joy to edit in a different platform without the learning curve of new keystrokes.
 If you want an editor  that works the same way in all your workspaces, PyEdPro is the one.

- PyEdPro now is working good on the Mac.
+ PyEdPro now is working good on the Mac M1.
 I installed homebrew, and got it to fire up.
 It was not a trivial exercise, as the Mac PygGOject did not do half of the stuff as the Linux version did.
 No asynchronous  anything, segmentation faults everywhere. (which python is not suppose to have)